msg-systems/holmes-extractor/README.md

-  is matched using a search phrase that can only be reverse-matched. single_word_score -- the activation score added when a normal single word is matched. single_word_any_tag_score -- the activation score added when a single word is matched whose tag did not correspond to the template specification. initial_question_word_answer_score -- the activation score added when a question word is matched to an potential answer phrase. initial_question_word_behaviour -- 'process' if a question word in the sentence
+  is matched using a search phrase that can only be reverse-matched. single_word_score -- the activation score added when a normal single word is matched. single_word_any_tag_score -- the activation score added when a single word is matched whose tag would not normally allow it to be matched by phraselets. initial_question_word_answer_score -- the activation score added when a question word is matched to an potential answer phrase. initial_question_word_behaviour -- 'process' if a question word in the sentence